harsimarsingh8/Udacity-Nanodegrees-Free-Courses/README.md

 Our Tech Entrepreneur Nanodegree program teaches you the skills you need to create your own revenue-generating app, and build a successful business around it.
-You’ll learn to succeed the Silicon Valley way!
+Youâ€™ll learn to succeed the Silicon Valley way!

 Built in partnership with Google, this program mixes theory and practice to show students how to transform ideas into market-ready products.